sapegin/washingcode-book/manuscript/Avoid_mutation.md

 Some of the problems with mutation:

-- Mutation may lead to unexpected and hard-to-debug issues, where data becomes incorrect somewhere, and you have no idea where it happens.
+- Mutation may lead to unexpected and hard-to-debug issues, where data becomes incorrect somewhere, and we have no idea where it happens.
 - Mutation makes code harder to understand: at any time, an array or object may have a different value, so we need to be very careful when reading the code.
 - Mutation of function parameters makes the behavior of a function surprising.
-- Mutation is ofen unexpected.
+- Mutation is often unexpected.
 It’s too easy to forget which methods mutate the original data, and which don’t.
 Both could return the same value, and there’s no naming convention of any kind to differentiate them, at least in JavaScript.

 _Immutability_ or _immutable data structures_, meaning that to change a value we have to create a new array or object, would solve this problem.
 Unfortunately, JavaScript doesn’t support immutability natively, and all solutions are more crutches than actual solutions.
 But even just _avoiding_ mutations in our code makes it easier to understand.